openreflect/openreflect-gcp-vertex-memorycore/mcp-server-python/docs/CHATGPT_INTEGRATION_REQUIREMENTS.md

 2. **Add Connector**:
    - In Connectors tab, click "Create"
    - Fill in connector details:
-     - Name: "Vertex Memory Bank" (or your preferred name)
+     - Name: "OpenReflect" (or your preferred name)
      - MCP Server URL: `https://your-service.a.run.app/sse`
      - Authentication: Bearer token (if using `CONNECTOR_BEARER_TOKEN`)